Home » Budapest » Danube River Cruise tickets

 Can I purchase Danube Cruise tickets online?

-When you buy them in advance, you save yourself time (you don’t wait in the ticketing counter lines) and money (online tickets are cheaper!).
+Buying them in advance saves time (you don’t wait in the ticketing counter lines) and money (online tickets are cheaper!).

 Do I need advance tickets for a cruise on the River Danube?